 Robert Peake is a British-American poet living near London.
 His full-length collection The Knowledge is now available from Nine Arches Press.
 His previous short collections include The Silence Teacher (Poetry Salzburg, 2013) and Human Shade (Lost Horse Press, 2011).

 Robert grew up on the U.S.-Mexico border, in the small desert farming town of El Centro, California.
 He studied poetry at the University of California, Berkeley and in the Master of Fine Arts in Writing Program at Pacific University, Oregon.

-His poems have appeared in a wide range of journals and anthologies including North American Review, Poetry International, Iota, and Magma Poetry.
-Robert’s essays and reviews have appeared in Poetry International, the Chicago Sun-Times online, and The Huffington Post.
+His poems have appeared in a wide range of journals and anthologies including North American Review, Poetry International, Iota, Magma Poetry, Acumen, and The North.
+Robert's essays and reviews have appeared in Poetry International, the Chicago Sun-Times online, and The Huffington Post.
 His own website consistently ranks as a top poetry blog.

 Robert's poems have received commendations in the Rattle Poetry Prize, the Atlantic Monthly Student Writing Contest, the 2007 James Hearst Poetry Prize, the 2009 Indiana Review Poetry Prize, the 2013 Troubadour International Poetry Prize, and three Pushcart Prize nominations.